A clean energy option for our members

 Currently BEMC has two Community Solar arrays; one on Highway 17 in Bolivia in Brunswick County, and one at the Peacock substation in Chadbourn in Columbus County.
 Between the two arrays, there are more than 700 panels available for lease.

 Community Solar is available to any member who wishes to participate, but it is especially ideal for renters and condo owners who are not able to install their own solar arrays due to property restrictions.
 Contact us to find out how you can participate in Community Solar.

 Frequently Asked Questions

 Our members have shown a strong interest in alternative energy sources.
-Solar farms not only make solar energy more affordable for everyone, it is well-suited for those who don’t want to take on the responsibilities of ownership.
+Solar arrays not only make solar energy more affordable for everyone, it is well-suited for those who don’t want to take on the responsibilities of ownership.

 The program is voluntary and available to all BEMC members interested in using renewable energy.
 Community solar is a more affordable, low-risk way to enjoy the benefits of solar energy without the hassle of designing, permitting, installing, maintaining, and insuring your own PV solar array.
 To participate, you must be a BEMC member in good standing with an active electric account.

 No, all equipment will be installed on BEMC property.
 BEMC will be responsible for operating, maintaining, and insuring the array for the 20-year life of the program.

 Panels are $823 each and you must sign a Community Solar Agreement.
 Payment for the panel(s) can be by cash, check, or credit card.
 Remaining units will be discounted each year until the project is fully subscribed.
 This will allow all participants to be on the same 20-year time frame.